lfrestrepog/if-docs/docs/users/how-to-use-the-explain-feature.md

 Each element in `inputs` and `outputs` contains the following information about each specific parameter:

 - **description:** a plain-language summary of the parameter
-- **units:**: The unit the parameter is expressed in
+- **unit:**: The unit the parameter is expressed in
-- **aggregation method:**: The appropriate method to use when aggregating the parameter across time or components (e.g. should it be summed, averaged, or held constant)
+- **aggregation-method:**: The appropriate method to use when aggregating the parameter across time or components (e.g. should it be summed, averaged, or held constant)

 This information allows you to check that the units output by one plugin are consistent with those expected as inputs to another, in one clear itemized list in your output manifest.